 - investment property, and

-- shares, bonds and bank accounts.
+- shares, bonds, and bank accounts.

-What about the volatility of your assets?
+The volatility of your assets

 A characteristic of all asset types is volatility.
 The most common concerns regarding asset volatility are in relation to financial assets.
 For example, a share portfolio is generally considered to be relatively volatile due to the ongoing possibility of gains and losses.
-These may amount to changes in value of 10, 20 or even 30% in a year.
+These may amount to changes in the value of 10, 20 or even 30% in a year.

 However, the volatility of relational assets far exceeds this.
 100% of a breadwinner or home manager’s dollar value can be totally lost at any time, through major illness or injury.